ZhiGroup/Med-BERT/README.md

  ![Med-BERT Results](Med-BERT%20results.jpg)
 <B>Prediction results for the evaluation sets by training on different sizes of data on DHF-Cerner (top), PaCa-Cerner (middle), and PaCa-Truven (bottom).
 The shadows indicate the standard deviations.
 Please refer to our paper for more details.</B>

+### Sharing pre-trained model

+Details are still being worked out on how to share the pre-trained model in a responsible manner.
+Stay tuned.

 ### Contact

 Please post a Github issue if you have any questions.